kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 \(2\) Evaluate the performance of the SMS.

-\(3\) Evaluate the effectiveness of the safety risk controls established under §5.55(c) and identify any ineffective controls.
+\(3\) Evaluate the effectiveness of the safety risk controls established under [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.55   Safety risk assessment and control.|§5.55]](c) and identify any ineffective controls.

 \(4\) Identify changes in the operational environment that may introduce new hazards.